Lead Management 101

 Conversion

 At what stage do you consider your lead “warmed up” enough to move them into your sales pipeline?
-Commonly in OpenCRM terms, this is where you have moved someone from being a suspect to being a prospect.
+Commonly, in OpenCRM terms, this is where you have moved someone from being a suspect to being a prospect.
 At the suspect stage, things can still be fairly vague.
 It could be as little as having a name and an email address.
-By turning them into a prospect, you have qualified the lead and there is a real chance of doing business.
+By turning them into prospects, you have qualified the lead, and there is a real chance of doing business.
 That’s when you will convert your lead, and you have a number of options.

 When you convert the lead, you can create any combination of a new Contact, Company and Opportunity.
 This helps cater for different types of businesses.
-A B2C outfit might only sell to end-users and therefore doesn’t need to create a new Company record.
+A B2C outfit might only sell to end-users and, therefore, doesn’t need to create a new Company record.
 B2B might only want to create a new Company.
-In either scenario, you might want to create a new Opportunity there and then, or you may decide to complete that at a later date.
+In either scenario, you might want to create a new Opportunity there and then, or you may decide to complete that later.
 Flexibility is key when it comes to your lead management within your CRM.
-Your system should work the same way as you, rather than you turning your processes on their heads.
+Your system should work the same way you do, rather than you turning your processes on their heads.

 Reporting on Leads and Opportunities